Journal for the Study of Spirituality: The JSS story |

 By the time of the BASS launch in January 2010, however, there was cause for optimism.
 Agreement had been reached with a small publishing company to develop a journal with the rather long-winded title International Journal for the Interdisciplinary Study of Spirituality (1).
 The constitution of the Editorial Board had been agreed in principle and a mock-up of the cover approved.
 Unfortunately, before publishing arrangements could be finalised, the company was taken over by a larger organisation.
 This had different priorities and interests which did not align well with the original vision of the journal - and all plans for publication had to be abandoned.

-JSS owes its existence to Janet Joyce, founder and Managing Director of Equinox, an independent academic publishing company then based in London.
+JSS owes its existence to Janet Joyce, founder and Managing Director of Equinox, an independent academic publishing company then based in London, UK.
 Having considered the proposal, Janet made a rapid decision not only that Equinox would publish the journal - but that its launch should be announced, and an initial call for papers issued, at the BASS conference the following month!
 The journal’s current title and the print cover (which represents the colour of water and its life-sustaining properties) were determined at that point.
-An international Editorial Board was also established, comprising 25 well-known researchers and scholars in the field who had agreed to be named in the original proposal (more than half of whom continue to serve as members of the current board).
+An international Editorial Board was also established, comprising 25 well-known researchers and scholars in the field who had agreed to be named in the original proposal (at least half of whom have continued to serve as members of the board for more than a decade).
 The first issue was published exactly a year later, in May 2011.
 And the rest, as they say, is history.

 Except ... as Arnold Toynbee is alleged to have declared, history is just 'one damned thing after another' - and the history of JSS contains a few such things!